Tor and VPN

 The three nodes separate your IP address from your destination and enable two individuals to communicate without either party, or any middleman, knowing who the other is.

 The Tor network is typically accessed through the Tor Browser, which is derived from Firefox.
 The Tor Browser is optimized for security and privacy, unlike most other web browsers, which are optimized for speed and do not defend adequately against attacks such as browser fingerprinting.

 Though Tor is pretty much the gold standard for anonymizing your internet traffic, the system is slow and inefficient.
 The Tor Browser by default only protects your browsing data, not other applications running on the side, which all have to be configured separately.
 A more secure option is TAILS, an entire operating system that allows you to route all your data, from all programs, through the Tor network.

 VPN + Tor = Best for security

 Tor is an incredible privacy tool.
 When it comes to achieving anonymity on the Internet, it is currently unbeatable, and may be the only thing that can thwart the surveillance of a well-funded and sophisticated adversary.

 Using Tor over VPN is even better and only increases your privacy.
-Connect to your VPN, then open the Tor Browser to gain access to the Tor network while being unable to read your Tor traffic.
+Connect to your VPN, then open the Tor Browser to gain access to the Tor network without your ISP being able to identify you as a Tor user.